Schedule

 Distance e-learning

 The participants will be given literature recommendations for self studies including review articles and published clinical trials.
 They will have constant access to the teachers by mail.
 A total of five lectures will be available on the web.
-A number of case reports are distributed and written comments must be handed in to the course leaders.
+A number of case reports are distributed and written comments must be handed in to the course leaders before the 3rd course week in Jan 2026.
 At the end of the course the cases are discussed.

 The main diseases to be covered are: